NotStephen9001/Project-3/README.md

 ### Ethics Questions

-The main ethic issue with this program as we see it, involves the quality of the news sources included in the API we have chosen if the news is poor quality, is not factual or is outdated it could be a problem.
+The main ethical issue with this program as we see it, involves the quality of the news sources included in the API we have chosen.
+If the news is poor quality, is not factual or is outdated it could be a problem.
 Spreading old, inaccurate or untrue information could cause problems for the user if they act on such information.
 It may be necessary to add a disclaimer or warning to the user reminding them that not everything they read or find on the internet ot news media is true.

 ### Choosing a Translator